nikbg3/advanced-edgetx-dashboard/README.md

 ## Setting telemetry page

-These instructions are for the **X-Lite**, so please be aware the steps may vary slightly for your device.
+These instructions are for the **X9 Lite**, so please be aware the steps may vary slightly for your device.

 1. Hit the <kbd>MENU</kbd> button and select the model for which you would like to enable the script.
 1. While on the `MODEL SEL` screen, long-press the <kbd>PAGE</kbd> button to navigate to the `DISPLAY` page.